Age-Graded Running Performance Calculator

 How are the 'Open World Standards' determined?

 The 'Open World Standards' are based on the current world records for each distance, typically set by elite runners in their prime (usually 20s or early 30s).
+For a male 5K, the open world standard used in this calculator is 12 minutes 35 seconds.
 These benchmarks are gender-specific and serve as the 100% age-graded performance target against which all other times are measured.

 Can age grading help with setting training goals?